wp-plugins/x-forms-express/readme.txt

 == Description ==

 **X Forms** is a **high quality** and simple to use **form creator**.
-If you have a need to create and customize good looking forms on your WordPress website, **X Forms is the awnser**!
+If you have a need to create and customize good looking forms on your WordPress website, **X Forms is the answer**!

 Create professional forms **real fast**, **real easy** with very **little effort**!